 Research each company you’re considering as a web host carefully before making your decision.
 Rates can range from $2 to $60 per month — and it’s often the cheaper models that are the most reliable.
 More expensive monthly service plans may provide more bandwidth, but you may end up with the same amount of server downtime as any cheap host.

 Remember that you often get what you pay for with free hosting sites.
 One way free sites make money is showing advertising on their clients’ websites.
 Moreover, you usually don’t have any input on the types of advertisements that show up.
 Besides, your website will look unprofessional with unrelated ads scattered all over it.

-If you do not have much experience in web design, pick one of the web hosts that has excellent customer service instead of a lot of other extras.
-If you don’t have much experience, you’ll discover that you have lots of questions about using features on your hosting package.
+If your knowledge of design is limited, look for hosting providers with excellent customer service.
+You’ll likely have many questions about designing your site.
 The technical support that you will receive from a company with great customer service will be much more beneficial to you than a package of features you may never use.

 The hosting company that you choose should be able to support all programming languages you use, or plan to sometime use on your site.
 Not having this proper amount of support for all your languages means, you won’t have the ability to launch your own site.
 If you choose to add additional features in the future using a new programming language that your host doesn’t support, you’ll probably have to choose between nixing your upgrade or leaving the hosting service.
 Switching web hosting providers can require a lot of very difficult and boring work.